IdentityServer/Documentation/docs/overview/simplestOAuth.md

 ###Configuring IdentityServer
 IdentityServer is implemented as OWIN middleware.
 It is configured in  in the `Startup` class using the `UseIdentityServer` extension method.
 The following snippets sets up a bare bones server with our scopes and clients.
-We also set up an empty list of users - we will add users later).
+We also set up an empty list of users - we will add users later.

 ```csharp
 class Startup